sridharas04/Rootshell_granter/README.md

 # Root_granter
-This is a bash script which will allows a hacker to gain root shell on remote machine.
+This is a bash script which will allows a hacker to elevate his privileges on remote machine.